martingaedecke/martingaedecke.github.io/_pages/about.md

 About me
 ======
-Hello everyone,

 I'm Martin, a Sociology PhD Student at the University of Oxford.
-My academic journey began with a Bachelor's and Masters in Social Sciences at Humboldt University, Berlin.
-This esteemed institution equipped me with valuable skills in quantitative research techniques, particularly in sequence analysis and life course research—skills that continue to shape my work.
+My academic journey began at Humboldt University in Berlin, where I earned a Bachelor's and Master's degree in Social Sciences.
+It was during this time that I developed a strong foundation in quantitative research methods, particularly sequence analysis and life course research—tools that now play a central role in my work.

-Originally hailing from Brandenburg, the outer area of Berlin, my heart remains tied to the city despite my transition to Oxford.
-Beyond academia, I find joy in traveling, playing football, and indulging my passion for photography.
-While I consider myself an enthusiastic photographer (albeit a beginner), you can catch glimpses of my work on my [Instagram page](https://www.instagram.com/m.a.gaedecke/).
+Originally from Berlin, I still hold a deep affection for the city despite now calling Oxford home.
+Outside Academia, I enjoy traveling, attending concerts, and pursuing photography as a creative outlet.
+While I’m an enthusiastic (albeit beginner) photographer, I occasionally share my work on my [Instagram page](https://www.instagram.com/m.a.gaedecke/).

 Thanks for stopping by!

 My research
 ======
-Currently, my research is centered on the study of fertility intentions and realization within the context of Australia.
-Fertility intentions, as reliable predictors of future fertility rates, have gained significant attention, particularly in affluent democracies where individuals often desire more children than they ultimately have.
-This phenomenon has sparked discussions on parenthood postponement and low fertility rates.
-Yet, there remains a gap in understanding how childbearing plans evolve over the life course and how employment influences the realization of fertility intentions.
+My research focuses on understanding fertility intentions and their evolution over the life course, with a particular interest in how individuals’ plans for having children are shaped and realized.
+Fertility intentions are key predictors of future fertility rates and have become a crucial area of study in affluent democracies, where many people express the desire for more children than they ultimately have.
+This gap has raised important questions about the postponement of parenthood, low fertility rates, and the structural and personal factors that affect these outcomes.

-Drawing on my expertise in the study of fertility intentions and realization, I am particularly focused on examining the interplay between employment, specifically job prestige, and fertility intentions and realization among individuals aged 23-40 in Australia.
-My research aims to address crucial questions regarding the evolution of childbearing plans over the life course and the influence of employment on the realization of fertility intentions.
+I approach this topic by taking a life course perspective, examining how fertility intentions change over time and how employment—particularly the interplay of partners’ incomes—influences whether these intentions are realized.
+Adopting a couples' perspective, I focus on the Australian context, using longitudinal methods and sequence analysis to investigate gendered dynamics in fertility planning and realization.

-Employing longitudinal methods and utilizing sequence analysis techniques, I analyze data from the Household, Income and Labour Dynamics in Australia Survey (HILDA) spanning 2005 to 2019 (N=3,066).
-Through this research, I seek to offer a nuanced understanding of the relationship between employment, fertility intentions, and realization, with a particular emphasis on gender differences in Australia's socio-economic context.
+My work is based on data from the Household, Income and Labour Dynamics in Australia Survey (HILDA), covering the years 2005 to 2019.
+This dataset allows me to explore nuanced questions, such as:

-Preliminary findings suggest that while fertility intentions may not be strongly associated with high-prestige job trajectories, there is a notably higher likelihood of realizing those intentions, especially among men.
-Recognizing the significance of gender and employment in the fertility-intention-realization gap is crucial for informing policies that support individuals in achieving their childbearing plans.
+- How do childbearing plans evolve across the life course?
+- What role does employment and income play in shaping or hindering the realization of these intentions?
+- How do these dynamics differ for men and women in Australia’s socio-economic landscape?

+Through my research, I aim to contribute to a deeper understanding of how fertility intentions interact with employment and income dynamics, shedding light on critical challenges in fertility behavior and gender equality.